|This is an unofficial version.

 (q) for the purposes of licensing and regulating academic correspondence schools operating in the province;

-(r) prescribing the standard to be attained by pupils on entering or leaving any grade or level in any public school or private school;
+(r) prescribing the standard to be attained by pupils on entering or leaving any grade or level in any public school or independent school;

 (r.1) prescribing methods and procedures for the assessment and evaluation of any aspect of pupil achievement;